LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   raises an error if it has more than one incoming Link).
 - :attr:`~crappy.blocks.Block.niceness` is an integer property from `-20` to
   `19`.
-It can be set during :meth:`~crappy.blocks.Block.__init__`, and the corresponding niceness value will be set for the Process by :meth:`~crappy.blocks.Block.renice_all`.
+It can be set during :meth:`~crappy.blocks.Block.__init__`, and the corresponding runtime priority will be requested by :meth:`~crappy.blocks.Block.renice_all`.
 It is only relevant on Linux, and barely used.
 Most users can ignore it.
 - :attr:`~crappy.blocks.Block.freq` sets the target looping frequency for the